 9.0 MOUNTING OF CHUCK

-Air chucks are typically mounted to a machine spindle with an adapter plate.
+High speed air chucks must be mounted to a machine spindle with an adapter plate.
 Refer to the chuck assembly drawing to familiarize yourself with the chuck's components before mounting the chuck.

 9.1 MOUNTING ADAPTER PLATE